rubyconfuruguay/rubyconfuruguay-2013/_posts/2013-01-10-early-bird.markdown

 lang: en
 author: Fernando Briano
 ---
 Early Bird tickets **are now [on sale](http://rubyconfuy2013.eventbrite.com/)**.
 You can [register](http://rubyconfuy2013.eventbrite.com/) now at the really low price of U$S 30.
-These are a limited batch, so hurry up and get yours!
+This is a limited batch, so hurry up and get yours!

 You can pay online with your credit card or offline via RedPagos, a payment system in Uruguay.
 You must make the deposit in the collective number 35161 to the name "RubyConf Uruguay".